mksaraf/kubernetes-lab-tutorial/content/storage.md

 Claims and volumes use the same conventions when requesting storage with specific access modes.
 Pods use claims as volumes.
 For volumes which support multiple access modes, the user specifies which mode desired when using their claim as a volume in a pod.

+A volume can only be mounted using one access mode at a time, even if it supports many.
+For example, a NFS volume can be mounted as ReadWriteOnce by a single node or ReadOnlyMany by many nodes, but not at the same time.

 ## Volume status
 When a pod claims for a volume, the cluster inspects the claim to find the volume meeting claim requirements and mounts that volume for the pod.
 Once a pod has a claim and that claim is bound, the bound volume belongs to the pod.